Visit majormaps.vcu.edu for the online version with links.

 • Schedule an appointment with your academic advisor the semester before you graduate to ensure that all graduation requirements will be met.

-• Forensic Chemistry concentration complete FRSC 400 and FRSC 445.
+• Forensic Chemistry concentration: complete FRSC 400 and FRSC 445.

-GET CONNECTED WITH YOUR COMMUNITY
+EXPAND YOUR COMMUNITY

 EXPLORE CAREERS AND DEVELOP ESSENTIAL SKILLS